amirmohan/amirmohan.github.io/_pages/about_ethan.md

-Ethan Chen is a second year undergraduate student in the school of `Mathematics` at Georgia Tech.
+Ethan Chen is a third year undergraduate student in the school of `Mathematics` at Georgia Tech.